 Wall mounted or floating sinks are hung from a wall at a comfortable standing height.
 Some wall mounted sinks have a matching base beneath the basin for extra support and to conceal plumbing.
 Wall mounted sinks are especially useful in smaller bathrooms.

 This is a great option, because the pedestal adds a beautiful design element.
 The disadvantage is that you give up the storage space that may be essential in small bathrooms.
 The latest trends include stainless steel pedestals and glass pedestals.

 Wall Mounted Sinks

 This is a appealing if you like an open space design.
-It allows you to keep the space under the sink open by mounting the sink to the wall.
+It allows you to keep the space under open by mounting the sink to the wall.
 The plumbing pipes usually are visible but you can upgrade to more attractive looking special-finish pipes.
 There is a huge selection of new European wall mount sinks.
 It’s not possible to use a wall mount sink in every bathroom, however, for various reasons.

 Vanity or Countertop Sinks

 This is the most popular option because it provides storage under the sink and hides the pipes.
 Vanity cabinets are available in many styles and in every budget.
 A popular style is a vanity with a drop in sink and countertop that continues from the vanity along the wall to the toilet.
 It’s called a “banjo” countertop because it narrows like the neck of a banjo above the toilet.
 A vanity sink is a self-rimming basin with rolled edges that fits directly into the countertop.
 Under-counter sinks attach to the underside of the countertop.
 Both types are used with bathroom vanities and consoles to provide much needed storage space for toiletries and sundries.